-In certain circumstances, failure to ensure that LEP persons can effectively participate in or benefit from federally-assisted programs and activities may violate the prohibition under Title VI against discrimination on the basis of national origin.
+In certain circumstances, failure to ensure that LEP persons can effectively participate in or benefit from federally assisted programs and activities may violate the prohibition under Title VI against discrimination based on national origin.

 All forms, written materials and recorded voicemail messages used to communicate with applicants and participants shall be available in any language spoken by five percent of the eligible population of the community.
 This includes documents related to intake, marketing, outreach, certification, reexamination and inspections.